TomTilly/fibonacci-calculator/README.md

 # fibonacci-calculator

 A website with a calculator that calculates a number in the Fibonacci sequence.
+Created with HTML, CSS, Javascript, and jQuery.

+Created by Tom Tillistrand - ny.prosource@gmail.com